InsightSoftwareConsortium/ITKThinShellDemons/README.md

 There are two implementations of this approach available:
-1. (THDv4 ) An implementation taking advantage of the pointset to pointset registration capabilities of the ITK v4 registration framework.
+1. (TSHDv4) An implementation taking advantage of the pointset to pointset registration capabilities of the ITK v4 registration framework.
-2. (THD) An implementation started by Qingyu Zhao and updated to fix some remaiing task and run with ITK 5
+2. (TSHD) An implementation started by Qingyu Zhao and updated to fix some remaiing task and run with ITK 5

-## V4 version (THDv4)
+## V4 version (TSHDv4)

 The v4 version is implemnted in ThinShellDemonsMetricv4.
 With this approach different transformation can be combined with the thin shell regularization.
 For examples see: